Platinum Sponsor & Official Sports Medicine Provider for Hudson Soccer

 There are circumstances that Western Wisconsin teams play in older age groups.
 Most common is the u12 age moving to u13 to play 11v11 soccer.
 Teams that play up in age will usually drop in level, often playing Cities or State level vs. Regional level for TCSL.
 The Director of Coaching and the coaching staff for that team will evaluate and decide if it's the right fit for a team to play up.
 In some cases, especially in the older groups, we may be forced into older age groups due to available teams and/or participants.

 We believe players develop at all ages and at different rates, which is why we strive to avoid cutting players.
 We have several strategies we can employ to keep as many kids playing as possible, but also keep the competitiveness matched for the entire pool of players.
 These strategies may include combining age groups, playing a team at a higher age level (6v6 to 9v9, or 9v9 to 11v11), and over-rostering a team (ex. roster 20 with limit of 18 for league play).
 Each of these options do come with tradeoffs but can be managed to ensure we give as many players as we can an equal opportunity to develop their skills and love for soccer.
+In some cases, the evaluators may recommend a player continue with our robust Hudson Rec soccer program for the year if a proper team fit is not found.

 Futsal is a 5v5 indoor soccer league played at the St. Croix Valley Recreation Center on Friday nights.
 Games are fast paced on a small field that require good foot skills and teamwork to be successful.
 There are usually 2 sessions available for ages U11-U14 which run from Nov-Dec and Jan-Feb (boys and girls).
 If you are within these age groups your coach will make the decision if 1 or both sessions will be played.
 Note since it's 5v5, older age teams with larger rosters may have a need to be selective of participation from week to week, but throughout the session all players should have equal opportunity to participate.

 It's important to know Club teams do not play during High School soccer seasons.
 (Boys in the Fall, Girls in the Spring).
-This means the High School age Western Wisconsin Club teams have shorter seasons, from August-March for the girls and Nov-June for the boys.
+This means the High School age Western Wisconsin Club teams have shorter seasons, from July-March for the girls and Nov-June for the boys.
 This may affect 8th graders as well, since club teams are based on birth year and not grade.
 The U15 soccer age group is a mixture of 8th and 9th graders, so those players on the younger side of the birth year (8th graders) may have a fall or spring season with no soccer available.
 Western Wisconsin Soccer takes this into consideration during team formations in August and tries hard to plan around this situation and/or put in temporary solutions until the player pool is back at full strength.
 But it should be noted a solution is not always available.